Take a guided tram tour of the holiday lights on Jekyll Island during Holly Jolly Jekyll.

 Watch live performances

 Georgia arts companies bring the magic of the season to the stage each year.
-In Atlanta, enjoy holiday classics like the Atlanta Ballet’s "The Nutcracker" at the Cobb Energy Performing Arts Center, "How the Grinch Stole Christmas: The Musical" under the twinkling lights at the historic Fox Theatre, or "Rudolph the Red-Nosed Reindeer" at the Center for Puppetry Arts.
+In Atlanta, enjoy holiday classics like the Atlanta Ballet’s "The Nutcracker" at the Cobb Energy Performing Arts Centre, or "Rudolph the Red-Nosed Reindeer" at the Center for Puppetry Arts.
+Enjoy the family classic "A Christmas Carol, The Musical" in Woodstock, and in Johns Creek, cheer, laugh and rejoice with comedic songstress Nancy Gaddy, who will leave you laughing all the way at the Johns Creek Symphony Orchestra Christmas Pops concert.

 Check the Explore Georgia Events Calendar for more holiday performances.